Small-JS/SmallJS/Compiler/Compiler.md

 		-s : Don't generate source map files and remove existing ones.
 		-t : Don't compile ./Test subfolders from following folders.
 		+t : Resume compiling ./Test subfolders from following folders.
+		-m : Minimize generated classes from specified starting class.

 The '-s' option is convienient if you want to debug purely in JS, and not a mix of ST and JS.\
-The '-t' and '+t' options can be used to skip compiling units tests for ST base libraries and for production deployment of your app.
+The '-t' and '+t' options can be used to skip compiling units tests for ST base libraries and for production deployment of your app.\
+The '-m' option with also strip any test classes that are one explicitly referenced.\
+For multi-page web applications you need to excplicitly reference the startup classes and methods for the startup classes of other web pages, or they will be minimized away.
+See Examples/Shop/Client/LoginApp.st for an example.

 Example for Node projects: